Informed Baptists Are Better Equipped to Serve

 Because we are not bound by space limitations online, we regularly post content to our online edition that doesn’t appear in our printed magazine.
 We update our online edition with fresh stories, in essence publishing a “daily” edition of The Baptist Courier to complement our traditional printed edition, which is mailed monthly directly to the homes of subscribing South Carolina Baptists.
-Some features of our online edition include instant email news alerts, a Spanish-language section (through our partnership with Baptist Press), instant polling, searchable archives and, because we are not bound by the space limitations of the printed edition, the ability to publish an unlimited number of stories from our churches.
+Some features of our online edition include instant email news alerts, searchable archives and, because we are not bound by the space limitations of the printed edition, the ability to publish an unlimited number of stories from our churches.

 Here are some other interesting facts about the Courier:

 - Nearly two of every three South Carolina Baptist churches have a paid subscriber relationship with the Courier.
 The remaining churches receive complimentary subscriptions for their pastors and key leaders.
 (If you know of a pastor who is not receiving a paid or complimentary subscription, please contact us at 1-888-667-4693 or email@example.com.)

 - Through our printed edition, The Baptist Courier reaches into the homes of 23,500 families.
 Through our online edition, the Courier is available to every single South Carolina Baptist.